Infographics have a unique knack for their ability to blend predominantly dry statistics with eye-catching visuals.

 - Saturation – There are millions of infographics on the internet, so it can be hard to stand out.

 - Unclear Message – When trying to convey too much information, the message can get lost in the visuals

-- Boring – No matter how visually pleasing an infographic is, sometimes, the info is just too dry for public consumption
+- Boring – No matter how visually pleasing they are, sometimes, the info is just too dry for public consumption

 Pros of Infographics

 - Reader Retention – Quick bursts of info, rather than a long article, keep reader’s attention

 - Shareable – Great way to get your content to spread quickly, and possibly get some backlinks to your site

 - Eye-catching – People are drawn to colorful and playful visuals